judell/AnnotationPoweredSurvey/README.md

 2. Edit the above text into the URL field of an existing bookmarklet

-When activated the app may trigger a popup blocker and require explicit consent.
+When activated from the bookmarklet, the app may trigger a popup blocker and require explicit consent.

+If the host page enforces Content Security Policy, the bookmarklet won't work.
+That shouldn't be a problem for the sites we are targeting.
+Should it become a problem, the mechanism can be repackaged as a browser extension.

 ## Question Types